Speech Pathologist Salary

 Salary by Setting

-• Offices of Occupational/Physical/Speech Therapists and Audiologists: $83,250
+• Offices of occupational/physical/speech therapists and audiologists: $98,470

 Salary by State

-The table below reflects the earning potential for speech language pathologists throughout the United States based on data provided by O*NET OnLine.
+The table below shows the earning potential for speech-language pathologists across the United States, based on data from the Bureau of Labor Statistics‘ 2024 report.

 Alabama